 - coaching in the scholarship application process;

-If at any time a student wishes for support in one of these areas, they are welcome to reach out to Christian Virtual School and talk directly to a member of the guidance team.
+If at any time a student would like support in one of these areas, they are welcome to reach out to Christian Virtual School and speak directly to a member of the guidance team.

 10.2 Education and Career/Life Planning

-In alignment with the Ontario Ministry of Education, Christian Virtual School has the same objective that students leave secondary school with a clear plan for their initial post-secondary destination, whether in apprenticeship training, college, community living, university, or the workplace.
-We also feel it is important that students have confidence in their ability to implement, and revise or adapt, their plan throughout their lives.
+In alignment with the Ontario Ministry of Education, Christian Virtual School shares the same objective, in that students leave secondary school with a clear plan for their initial post-secondary destination, whether in apprenticeship training, college, community living, university, or the workplace.
+We also feel it is important that students have confidence in their ability to implement, and revise or adapt their plan throughout their lives.

-Christian Virtual School is continuously building out supports for students regarding education and career and/or life planning.
+Christian Virtual School is continuously building out supports for students regarding education and career/life planning.
 Currently, Christian Virtual School provides support and resources to students by:

 - providing individual assistance and short-term counseling to students, when requested;

 - providing current information on post-secondary programs and admission requirements to all of its college and university bound students;